 Final Destination: Munchen Hbf

-These trains are following ICE route 41 which is designed to allow the fastest journeys from Essen and Dusseldorf to München/Munich.
+The more frequent generally hourly trains are following ICE route 41 which was designed to allow the faster journeys from Essen and Dusseldorf to München/Munich.

 Calling at Koln Hbf station would require a reversal and add around 15 mins to the journey time, so these trains call at Koln Messe/Deutz station instead of the main city center station.